-Please refer to the sections below for details on which courses may or may not be counted towards the unit requirements.
+Please refer to sections III and IV for details on which courses may or may not be counted towards the unit requirements.

 For a graduate student, only the grades A+, A, A-, B+, B, B-, C+, C, C- and S represent satisfactory scholarship and may be applied toward degree requirements.